The family tree for the period 1430-1650 is based on an comprehensive archive research in 2017.

 Almost all descendants of founder Philip become farmer of farmer’s wife.
 They often use a large area of land (in the order of 50 ha).
 The property of this is generally held by a monastery, church, chapel or charity institution and sometimes by an individual person.
 There is also used land in the form of a fief.

 One of the descendants becomes a corn merchant and acquires the citizinship of Delft.
 He marries a woman from the influential Van Bleyswijck family.
 Another family member settles in Stompwijk as peat-cutter.
 Futhermore some family members become baker in Delft en Leiden.

-The level of education is relatively high, since many family members are master of writing and fulfill a public function such as ‘ambachtsbewaarder’ (manager of public works in a manor), alderman or appraiser.
+The level of education is relatively high, since many family members are master of writing and fulfill a public function such as ‘ambachtsbewaarder’ (manager of public works in a amt), alderman or appraiser.
 The possession of fiefs also indicates a respectable position.
 Some family members have considerable assets (in the order of 5,000-10,000 guilders).

 As discussed on the webpage Founder, a number of descendants have temporarily the Vercrocht/Vercroft family name like their stepfather or stepgrandfather.

 Family of founder Philip